-We had a cash balance of \$20.4 million at December 31, 2019, an increase of \$19.4 million compared to December 31, 2018.
-We believe that our available cash on hand will be sufficient to meet obligations and fund our liquidity and capital expenditure requirements for at least the next 12 months from the date of this Annual Report on Form 10-K.
+We had a cash balance of \$13.8 million at December 31, 2020, a decrease of \$6.7 million compared to December 31, 2019.
+We believe that our available cash at December 31, 2020, together with the net proceeds received from the 2021 Registered Direct Offering and sales of our common stock under the Offering Agreement, each as described below, in addition to net proceeds received from warrant exercises subsequent to December 31, 2020, will be sufficient to meet obligations and fund our liquidity and capital expenditure requirements for at least the next 12 months from the date of this Annual Report on Form 10-K.